-Meta, the creature of Mark Zuckerberg, recently granted its users the opportunity to report hate phrases against Russia and Belarus on social networks.
+Meta, Mark Zuckerberg's creation, recently gave its users the ability to report hate speeches against Russia and Belarus on social media.

 A difficult measure to accept, which makes us think about the enormous change in modern society.